roise-bailey/1701QCA-Assessment2/index.md

 ![Image](acceleration.JPG)

 This project is related to mine due to the technology (a servo motor) being used to raise and lower a weighted string.
+The technology behind this project can be altered to be useful in my mobile, this is something that I will attempt before the final project is due.

 ### Related project 4 ###
 Arduino super mario brothers room greeter